2022-fall-comp-880/project-deepika-pooja/DESIGN.md

             float representing average duration in given genre

 * Create the method avg_genre_dur with the parameter of genre.
-* If the length of self.dic is equal to zero return zero.
+* If the given genre is not in the self.dic make it to equal zero and return zero.
-* Create a empty list dur_list to store the output.
+* Create empty list dur_list to store the output.
 * Create for loop and call the genre_list function of genre and assign to a_d.
    * Append the self.dic of a_d and duration to dur_list.
-   * if length of dur_list is equal to zero return zero.
+* if the length of dur_list is equal to zero return zero.
 * Return the sum of dur_list to the length of dur_list.

 ### def main()